aramisgithub/questpresentation/document.md

 - The dream person in Mulan is the Captain

+## Similarities

+- In comparison, Odysseus is married to Penelope whereas Mulan and the Captain aren't

 ## The Threshold Guardian

 - The threshold guardian in Odyssey are the Lotus Eaters

 - The threshold guardian in Mulan are the ancestors

+## Similarities

+- In Mulan, the threshold guardians want to bring her back to not fight for the war

+- In comparison, the lotus eaters are native to their land and help the Odyssey crew with the 'lotus' fruits

 ## The Trickers